okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-remediation/before-you-begin/index.md

 #### Get started

 If you are building a single-page (browser) app, we recommend that you use the Okta Sign-In Widget.
-See [our Sign-In Widget OIE migration guide(#).
+See [our Sign-In Widget OIE migration guide](/docs/guides/migrate-to-oie/).

 This guide assumes that you: